LivePersonInc/developer-center/pages/documents/account-configuration/special-occasions/methods/create.md

 ---
-title: Create special occasions
+title: Create
 Keywords:
 level1: Documents
 level2: Account Configuration
-level3: AC workdays API
+level3: Special Occasions API
 level4: Methods

-order: 80
+order: 10
-permalink:
+permalink: account-configuration-special-occasions-create.html

-indicator: both
+indicator: messaging
 ---

 Create new special occasion(s) for an account.
 It is possible to create several items at a time.